blinklabs-io/docs/src/content/docs/guides/adder/003-using-adder-on-windows.md

 <br />

-> 💡TIP: You can get a list of all available commands by using the `-h` or `-help` flag.
+> 💡 TIP: You can get a list of all available commands by using the `-h` or `-help` flag.

 <br />

-We are now ready to walk through some [examples](../examples/001-using-adder-examples-desc) on the usefulness and power💪 of Adder!
+We are now ready to walk through some [examples](../examples/001-using-adder-examples-desc) on the usefulness and power 💪 of Adder!